romiof/brazil-weather/README.md

 ## Toolset

-1- Google Cloud Platform(GCP): providing infrastructure for cloud computation, data lake storage and warehouse solution;
+1- Google Cloud Platform(GCP): providing infrastructure for cloud computation, data lake storage and warehouse solution.

-2- Prefect: to workflow and execute Python code following schedule definition;
+2- Prefect: to workflow and execute Python code following schedule definition.

-3- Python: custom code with famous DE Libraries, like Pandas, to Extract and Load the data;
+3- Python: custom code with famous DE Libraries, like Pandas, to Extract and Load the data.

-4- Terraform: to create and manipulate GCP resources;
+4- Terraform: to create and manipulate GCP resources.

-5- dbt: solution to Transform data inside the BigQuery Warehouse;
+5- dbt: solution to Transform data inside the BigQuery Warehouse.

 6- Looker: myashboard solution, this is the final step of all data.